TuumPHP/Http/README.md

 ### Respond Class

-The `Respond` class offers an easier way to manage the responder object;
+`Respond` class offers an easy way to manage the responder object;

 ```php
 // set $responder object in a middleware or somewhere.